Minimax estimation of functionals in sparse vector model with correlated observations: Introduction

 Moreover, \citet{CCT2017} derived the minimax rates for estimation of $Q(\bs{\t})$, and for testing the hypothesis $H_0: \bs{\t} = \bf{0}$ against sparse alternatives separated from $\bf{0}$ in the $\ell_2$-norm (improving the result of \citet{baraud} by matching the upper and lower bounds).
 Estimation of $\|\bs{\t}\|_2$ is related to such a testing problem in the sense that upper bounds on the risks for the problem of estimating $\|\bs{\t}\|_2$ imply upper bounds for testing, while lower bounds for the testing problem imply lower bounds for estimating $\|\bs{\t}\|_2$. \citet{comminges2021adaptive} considered the model \eqref{eq:model} with unknown $\s$ and uncorrelated noise (not necessarily Gaussian), and derived the minimax rates of estimating the functionals $Q(\bs{\t})$ and $\|\bs{\t}\|_2$ as well as of the noise level $\sigma$ on the class of $s$-sparse vectors.
 In particular, \citet{comminges2021adaptive} proved that, when the noise is i.i.d.
 Gaussian and $\s$ is unknown, the rate of the minimax quadratic risk for estimating the $\ell_2$-norm of a $s$-sparse vector is equal to $\s^2 \phi^*(s, d)$, where for any $t>0$,

 \citet{carpentier2019minimax,CCCTW22} further extended these results to the model of high-dimensional sparse regression with i.i.d. noise.
 Model \eqref{eq:model} in the case of diagonal matrix $\bf{\S}$ with known entries and $\sigma=1$ was analyzed in \citet{LLM2012,chhor2022sparse}.
 Under such particular conditions, \citet{LLM2012} studied the minimax rates for the problem of testing mentioned above.
 In \citet{chhor2022sparse} these results are extended to testing of $H_0: \bs{\t} = \bf{0}$ against sparse alternatives separated from $\bf{0}$ in the $\ell_p$-norm with $1\le p<\infty$ and further to estimation of the corresponding norms.
 Another recent development due to \citet{cannone2022robust} shows that introducing an arbitrary contamination in model \eqref{eq:model} with $\bs{\S}=\bs{I}$ leads to slower minimax rates (for the problem of testing with $\ell_2$-separation) than those given in \cite{CCT2017}.
-Finally, to the best of our knowledge, the only related works allowing for correlated noise, again in the area of minimax rates of testing, are \citet{Gao2021change-point} and \citet{kotekal2021minimax}.
-The paper \cite{Gao2021change-point} deals a change-point framework and establishes the minimax rates of testing for the particular case $s=d$ (no sparsity) assuming that matrix $\bs{\S}$ is fixed and positive definite.
-In \cite{kotekal2021minimax} the authors consider model \eqref{eq:model} with $\s=1$, equicorrelation matrix $\bs{\S} = (1 - \gamma)\bs{I} + \gamma \bs{1} \bs{1}^\top$, where $\gamma>0$, and $\bs{1}$ is a $d$-dimensional column vector with all entries equal to $1$, and establish the minimax rates of testing the hypothesis $H_0: \bs{\t} = \bf{0}$ against sparse alternatives separated from $\bf{0}$ in the $\ell_2$-norm assuming that $\gamma$ is known.
-In a more recent work \cite{kotekal2023sparsity}, the same authors find the minimax rates of estimating linear functionals under the equicorrelated Gaussian noise.
+Finally, there exist works allowing for correlated noise, again focused on the problem of testing, see \citet{hall2009jin}, \citet{Gao2021change-point}, \citet{kotekal2021minimax}.
+The paper \cite{Gao2021change-point} deals with a change-point framework and establishes the minimax rates of testing for the particular case $s=d$ (no sparsity) assuming that matrix $\bs{\S}$ is fixed and positive definite.
+In \cite{kotekal2021minimax} the authors consider model \eqref{eq:model} with $\s=1$, equicorrelation matrix $\bs{\S} = (1 - \gamma)\bs{I} + \gamma \bs{1} \bs{1}^\top$, where $\gamma>0$, and $\bs{1}$ is a $d$-dimensional column vector with all entries equal to $1$, and establish the minimax rates of testing the hypothesis $H_0: \bs{\t} = \bf{0}$ against sparse alternatives separated from $\bf{0}$ in the $\ell_2$-norm assuming that $\gamma$ is known. {\rev They show that, for some choices of~$\gamma$, the detection boundary can be smaller than its value when the noise is uncorrelated.} In a more recent work \cite{kotekal2023sparsity}, the same authors find the minimax rates of estimating linear functionals under the equicorrelated Gaussian noise. {\rev A different asymptotic instance of the same testing problem is considered in \citet{hall2009jin}, where it is assumed that all non-zero components of $\theta$ have the same value $r\sqrt{\log d}$ for some $r>0$, the sparsity parameter satisfies $s=d^a$ for some $a\in(0,1/2)$, and the positions of non-zero components are randomly generated.
+In this model, it is proved in \citet{hall2009jin} that if $\bs{\S}$ is a Toeplitz matrix, then the asymptotic (as $d\to \infty$) detection boundary can be smaller than its value when the noise is uncorrelated.
+The improvement is not in the rate but in the constant factor.}